databricks-migrations/td-profiler-distro/README.md

 * You will get the following notebooks in **td-profiler** workspace folder after import.
 ![td-profiler folder](documentation/assets/td-profiler-nootebook-folder.png)
 <br>
-* Run the Notebooks in the following sequence.
+* Use the Notebooks in the following sequence.
 <br>

   **1 td_profiler_usage_data_extract_queries** :
-  * No need to run this notebook directly.
+  * No need to run this notebook.
-  * This notebook includes the SQL queries for usage data extract and it is used  by  `td_profiler_usage_data_extract` notebook.
+  * This notebook includes the SQL queries to extract Teradata usage data and these queries are used by `td_profiler_usage_data_extract` notebook.
-  * You can review these queries used by profiler for usage data extract.
+  * You can review these queries.
-  * If required you can also adjust the duration in number of days for the various data extract queries to control the volume of the data.
+  * If required you can also adjust the duration in number of days for the various queries to control the volume of the data.
         <img src="documentation/assets/PDCR_query_hist_SQL_sample.png" alt="Sample Usage Data Extract Query" width="400"/>
 <br>